ReiaOrgana/ComputerGraphics/README.md

-# Begin
+# Computer Graphics
-This is my first repositoty on GitHub
+This is my first repositoty on GitHub.
+It contains programs that are related to computer graphics.